GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 2. **EVM call stack limitations**: Since each node traversal involves a contract call to an artifact, policy size is bounded by Ethereum Virtual Machine call stack limits.

 3. **Connectivity requirement**: Only nodes connected (directly or indirectly) to the root node will be traversed during evaluation.
-Disconnected nodes or subgraphs will be ignored during traversal, though their presence does not cause policy failures.
+Graphs with disconnected nodes or subgraphs will be rejected during policy creation stage.

 ## Test Cases